Welcome. My name is Van Thi Diep.

 My Credentials

-What makes learning to be human so special is that we can get certificates and degrees for many things but none for this particular learning journey.
-Yet, even though I believe that our most authentic form of knowing is informal, intuitive, and experiential, I have, ironically, spent much of my lifetime in formal educational systems.
+What makes learning to be human so special is that despite it being our biggest course in life, we will not receive a certification or a degree at completion.
+While this authentic learning is informal, intuitive, and experiential, I have ironically spent much of my lifetime in formal educational systems.

-In-between this yin and yang dance of learning to be human, I’ve come to realise that education can be both the stable foundation towards expanding personal wisdom and the test we must learn to unlearn throughout our lives.
-Below are the double-edge swords of knowledge that have enriched and tested me on my path so far in learning to be human:
+In-between this yin and yang dance of learning to be human, I’ve come to honour the fact that formal education is both the stable foundation towards expanding personal wisdom and the test we must learn to unlearn throughout our lives.
+Below are the double-edge swords of knowledge that have enriched and tested me on my path so far:

 • Certified Forest Therapy Guide – (Association of Nature and Forest Therapy Guides & Programs, 2023)